SuboptimalEng/cpp-tutorials/README.md

 This repo contains the code for my C++ tutorials on YouTube.
 Since C++ is a huge language, I plan to use [LearnCPP.com](https://www.learncpp.com/) and Bjarne Stoustrup's [4th edition exercises PDF](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and videos).
-However, I don't plan to follow them to the letter.
+But, I don't plan to follow them to the letter.
 I will likely deviate from them and go over any topic that I find interesting.